malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ### Packing Analysis

-When initially finding the crystal structures likely to grow, the packing of hard molecules was as a model to predict the most stable structures.
+In finding the crystal structures using an isopointal search algorithm [@Hudson2011] we use the best packing of hard molecules as the predictor of the most stable crystal structures.
-This has been shown to generate crystal structures matching those of atomic systems [@Filion2009;@Hudson2011;@OToole2011;@Kummerfeld2008], however it has not been verified for molecular structures.
+The approximation of a Lennard--Jones potential as a hard shape been shown to generate crystal structures matching those of atomic systems, [@Filion2009;@Hudson2011;@OToole2011;@Kummerfeld2008] however it is yet to be verified for molecular structures.
-It is possible that the lack of growth results from seeding the wrong crystal.
+It is possible that the molecular shapes mean that a short minimisation simulation is unable to find the local minima once the Lennard--Jones potential is applied.
-As an alternative method of finding optimal crystal structures, I adapted the isopointal search algorithm for hard molecules [@Jennings2015] to use a Shifted Lennard Jones potential matching that used in the molecular dynamics simulations. [@fig:packing] The Lennard-Jones potential provides a slightly different picture of packing.
+The isopointal search algorithm for hard molecules [@Jennings2015] was rewritten and adapted [@packing_code] to optimise molecules interacting via the Shifted Lennard--Jones potential, matching the potential used for the molecular dynamics simulations.
-Most noticeably,
-the spacing of the molecules in the Lennard-Jones (LJ) packing is greater than for the hard discs.
-This is an expected result
+The structures generated using the hard potential and the Shifted Lennard--Jones potential are compared in @fig:packing.
-since the minimum of the Lennard-Jones potential lies at a distance of $2^{1/6} \approx 1.12$.
+The main difference between the Lennard--Jones (LJ) and hard disc packing is the larger spacing of the LJ packing, which corresponds to the minimum of the potential which lies a distance of $2^{1/6}\sigma \approx 1.12\sigma$.
-The main difference between structures is the relative positioning of the alternating layers.
-In the LJ case the molecules are positioned directly face on an rearrangement which maximises the positive interactions from the two smaller molecules.
-In comparison, the Hard potential has the molecules offset so the small particles rest in the concavity between the small and large particle.
+Along with the larger spacing for the LJ packing, there is a slight difference in the stacking of layers, most noticeable in the p2 crystal where the hard discs [@fig:packing_p2_hard] are offset such that the small molecules sit in the concavity between the small and large particle while the LJ molecules [@fig:packing_p2_lj] are aligned as a mirror image.

 :::{class=subfigures id=fig:packing}